MrMagoo8888/MM8-OS/README.md

 !!
 FAT SUBSYSTEM BRANCH LASTEST WORKING BRANCH!!

-Hello, I am makeing this OS for fun and would love help, tips and suggestions!
+Hello, I am making this OS for fun and would love help, tips and suggestions!

 Prequisits: